 Living plants

 Exports or re-exports of living plants which are subject to CITES regulations require a CITES certificate.
 The issuing of such certificates is the responsibility of the FSVO.
-“In vitro” materials, i.e. sterile cultures on artificial culture media in sealed vessels, are generally exempted from CITES regulations.
+“In vitro” materials, transported in sterile containers, are generally exempted from CITES regulations.

 Consignments of plants which are not subject to CITES regulations are the responsibility of the Federal Office for Agriculture (FOAG) (see link “Phytosanitary measures” under “More information”).
 FOAG also answers questions relating to the phytosanitary certificate.
 A phytosanitary certificate is no longer required for export to EU Member States, but is required for seeds, depending on the country of destination.
 The importer should consult the competent authorities in the country of destination.